Academic Progress and Graduation

 School of Management Policy

 The University trustees award degrees upon the recommendation of the faculty of the School of Management (SMG).
 Degree candidates must meet all requirements as published in the Bachelor of Science in Business Administration section of this website.
 A minimum cumulative GPA of 2.0 is required for a degree.
-All degree requirements must be completed within seven years of the initial date of registration in an undergraduate degree program.
-Students must apply to graduate two semesters prior to their expected date of graduation.
+All degree requirements must be completed within seven years of matriculation in an undergraduate degree program.
+Students must declare their concentration and graduation date three semesters prior to their expected date of graduation.
 Physical education courses and ROTC credits cannot be applied toward the degree or the final cumulative grade point average.

-The University trustees award degrees upon the recommendation of the faculty of the programs within the Graduate School of Management (GSM).
-Students must fulfill the requirements of their respective program (MBA, MS in Mathematical Finance, MS in Investment Management, MS·MBA, other dual degree program, or PhD in Mathematical Finance).
-To graduate, students must have a cumulative GPA of at least 2.70 from the GSM and have no “I” or “MG” grades.
+The University trustees award degrees upon the recommendation of the faculty of the programs within the School of Management.
+Students must fulfill the requirements of their respective program (MBA, MS in Mathematical Finance, MS·MBA, or other dual degree programs).
+To graduate, master’s students must have a cumulative GPA of at least 2.70 from the GSM and have no “I” or “MG” grades.

-Doctoral candidates, regardless of field of study or degree, must follow dissertation requirements set by the University.
+Doctoral candidates, regardless of field of study or degree, must follow dissertation requirements set by the University and have a cumulative GPA of at least 3.3.
 Please see the most recent Guide for the Writers of Dissertation and Theses, prepared by Mugar Library, for all-University requirements and for microfilming and binding charges.
-Two copies of the approved dissertation must be submitted to Mugar Library with the permission form, which can be obtained from the PhD Associate Director.
-PhD degree requirements are complete only when copies of the dissertation have been certified as meeting the standards of the Graduate School of Management and are accepted by Mugar Library.
+Two copies of the approved dissertation must be submitted to Mugar Library with the permission form, which can be obtained from the Graduate Programs Office.
+PhD degree requirements are complete only when copies of the dissertation have been certified as meeting the standards of the School of Management and are accepted by Mugar Library.

 Students must submit a graduation application at least seven months before the date they expect to complete degree requirements.
 It is the student’s responsibility to initiate the process for graduation.
-The application is available in the Graduate Program Office, and should be returned there for September, January, or May graduation.
+The application is available on the Graduate Programs Office website, and should be submitted for September, January, or May graduation.

 Time Limit for Graduate Degree Completion